rjones-lf/iroha/docs/source/api/queries.rst

 Purpose
 -------

 `GetAccountAssetTransactions` query returns all transactions associated with given account and asset.
-Please note, that this query uses pagination for query responses.
+.. note:: This query uses pagination for query responses.

 Request Schema
 --------------